poseidon/matchbox/Documentation/api.md

 }
 ```

-## Image Assets
+## Assets

-If you need to host kernel and initrd images within your network, bootcfg server's `/images/` route serves free-form static assets.
-Set the `-images-path` when starting the bootcfg server.
-Here is an example images directory layout:
+If you need to host static assets (e.g. kernel, initrd) within your network, bootcfg server's `/assets/` route serves free-form static assets.
+Set the `-assets-path` when starting the bootcfg server.
+Here is an example:

-    images/
+    assets/
     └── coreos
         └── 835.9.0
             ├── coreos_production_pxe.vmlinuz